 It wasn’t long ago that sales folks were the leading men and women of the purchase cycle.
 Sure, the marketing department brought them mailbags full of leads and helped close the deal with collateral, but there was a lot of flesh pressing in between.
 Jump cut to the digital age where the majority of B2B purchase decisions are made prior to any contact with a human.
 Relationships are won and lost in the digital space.
 Which means everything from blog and social posts to display ads and demo videos are responsible for cozying up to customers.
 So how do you ensure blockbuster success instead of rotten tomatoes?

 Shift your script from sales to marketing

 The harsh reality is that product features and benefits don’t pack much punch in the absence of personal value.
-To use an everyday example, which dentist would you rather see for a check up — the one that touts his multiple degrees and high-tech office?
-Or the one that says she’s here to make your dental experience as positive as possible and then asks you about your expectations for a first visit?
+They are best saved for the end of a purchase cycles.
+To use an everyday example, which dentist would you rather see for a check up – the one that touts a high-tech office?
+Or the one with the hight-tech tools and a personal approach makes your dental experience as positive as possible ?
 In the age of customer-focused marketing, dentist number two will gain more open mouths and open checkbooks.

 Promise a feeling, support with facts

 No matter how technical your product or service, humanity wins the day.
 For example, imagine two valve manufacturers are vying for your business.
 One sends an email loaded with technical copy about their impeccably made, high-tech valve lines.
 A second focuses on the pressure that you, the buyer, are under when you buy a second-rate valve.
 Seller number two then supports that emotional appeal with the quality story about their products.
 Which one get’s the call?
 The company that alleviates job pressure and water pressure of course!